ThalesGroup/xsmp-modeler-core/README.md

 ## Get started

-XSMP Modeler is an Eclipse framework for development of SMDL (Simulation Model Definition Language) as defined in the [ECSS SMP standard](https://ecss.nl/standard/ecss-e-st-40-07c-simulation-modelling-platform-2-march-2020/).
+XSMP Modeler is a framework for development of SMDL (Simulation Model Definition Language) as defined in the [ECSS SMP standard](https://ecss.nl/standard/ecss-e-st-40-07c-simulation-modelling-platform-2-march-2020/).

+The primary supported IDE is Eclipse.
+LSP extension for Visual Studio Code is also provided (preview).

 It comes with:
  - an integrated Text Editor with coloring, error checking, auto-completion, formatting, hover information, outline, quick fix, ...